 A person might put their hand up to take on a variety of projects, but then realise they’ve taken on too much.
 Or maybe someone’s home life needs more attention at the moment.

 An online employee time clock can help with wellbeing and balance because you can easily see who has been assigned to what, and how many tasks each team member is working on.
 So you should be able to head off overloading problems before they become a serious burden.

 19. Accurately report hours for compliance

 In some industries, hours worked by your team are required for reporting and compliance reasons.
 This can be a huge task at the end of each month or quarter to compile and send off.

-But, not if your team is accurately tracking your time.
-If you use a cloud-based time tracking software like WorkflowMax, you will be able to quickly run a report to pull out the information you need.
+But, not if your team is accurately tracking their time.
+If you use a cloud-based time tracking software like WorkflowMax, you’ll be able to quickly run a report to pull out the information you need.
 Compliance can be done in a matter of minutes.

 20. Reward excellence

-Many staff – especially those not used to time tracking – worry that clocking their hours will make them look as though they’re slacking off.
-In fact, the opposite is usually true – an accurate log of hours worked enables you, as the business owner, to see at a glance when good work is being done and to reward accordingly.
+Many staff – especially those not used to time tracking software – worry that clocking their hours will make them look as though they’re slacking off.
+In fact, the opposite is usually true.
+An accurate log of hours worked lets you, as the business owner, see when good work is being done so you can reward it accordingly.

 If someone is consistently performing above their targets, it may be time to consider a promotion.
 Likewise, you can incentivise staff to challenge themselves with friendly time-based competitions or challenges.

-Successful time tracking is all about recording data in your business.
-What you do with that data is up to you, but we hope we've given you a few ideas to think about.
-How can you get time on your side?
+Successful time tracking is all about recording data in your business, then using that data to work as productively and profitably as possible.
+We hope we've given you a few ideas to think about and put into practice.